Frinkel/custom_os161_tool/README.md

 Now you're all set, and ready to use the application!

 ## INFORMATION
-The application is, as of now, only tested on a macOS Big Sur, version 11.5.2!
+The application is, as of now, only tested on a macOS Big Sur, version 11.5.2 and macOS Monterey!

 ## CREDITS
 The tool is developed by Joel August Vest Madsen